Free vs Pro

 - You move between Wi-Fi and cellular often.
 Mosh alone justifies it.

 - You run coding agents (Claude Code, Codex, OpenCode, Gemini, Cursor, Kimi, Qwen) from the phone.
-Image paste, tmux pairing, and unlimited inbox actions are how you actually steer them.
+Image paste, tmux pairing, the diff viewer, browser preview, and unlimited inbox actions are how you actually steer them.

 - You have more than two machines.
 Two slots fills up fast: prod + dev + a side project + a friend's box and you are already over budget.